 Spatial Relationships/Directionality

-- 1. How do you like to get directions to a new place? - 2.
+- 1. How do you like to get directions to a new place?
+Rationale: understand the way a student likes to receive information - also poor directionality can be linked to difficulties in reading - 2.
 Do you confuse left and right?